A simple universal property of Thom ring spectra: The universal multiplicative property of the Thom spectrum

-We can now give an alternative proof and mild generalization of the description of $\Es{n}$-orientations of ring spectra due to Chadwick and Mandell, see~\cite[Theorem 3.2]{engenera}.
+Now we give an alternative proof and mild generalization of the description of $\Es{n}$-orientations of ring spectra due to Chadwick and Mandell, see~\cite[Theorem 3.2]{engenera}.
 While their argument uses the general Thom isomorphism, we deduce this result directly from the universal property of Thom ring spectra.